 The holiday season is coming.

 For U.S. retail workers, the end of Halloween marks the beginning of something much scarier: the holiday season.
 Business may be booming, but employees are often exhausted, stressed, and missing out on family time due to increased work hours.
-As a small business owner, it probably won’t be long before you realize that the most wonderful time of the year can be just the opposite.
+As a business owner, it probably won’t be long before you realize that the most wonderful time of the year can be just the opposite.

 In fact, research found that during the holidays: